kavorite/vault/vault/ref.cl.moco.md

 updated: 1659031936204
 created: 1653189552070
 ---
 Introduced by He, et al., 2019, [MoCo], or **Mo**mentum **Co**ntrast, uses a set of "slow" and "fast" parameters.
 A "slow" momentum encoder, with a small update rate of ρ ≤ 0.01, is interpolated toward the latest parameter vector at each descent step, and to perform self-supervised instance discrimination, its embeddings are used as supervisory signals.
-Like [[notes.cl.supcon]], it required large training batches, which its authors would attempt to rectify in MoCov2.
+Like [[ref.cl.supcon]], it required large training batches, which its authors would attempt to rectify in MoCov2.

 ## Derivatives
 ### [MoCov2]